jomyg/Ansible-dynamic-inventory-EC2/README.md

 PLAY [AWS Infra - Ec2 Instances Provisioning] **************************************************************************************************************************

 TASK [Gathering Facts] *************************************************************************************************************************************************
-[WARNING]: Platform linux on host 3.110.157.83 is using the discovered Python interpreter at /usr/bin/python, but future installation of another Python interpreter could change this.
-See https://docs.ansible.com/ansible/2.9/reference_appendices/interpreter_discovery.html for more information.
 ok: [3.110.157.83]
-[WARNING]: Platform linux on host 13.232.210.242 is using the discovered Python interpreter at /usr/bin/python, but future installation of another Python interpreter could change this.
-See https://docs.ansible.com/ansible/2.9/reference_appendices/interpreter_discovery.html for more information.
 ok: [13.232.210.242]

 TASK [AWS Infra - Installing apache webserver] *************************************************************************************************************************